Ru7w1k/Ru7w1k/README.md

 ### Hi there I'm Rutwik 👋🏼

-- 🔭 I’m currently working on C, C++ and CUDA
+- 🔭 I’m currently working on OpenGL and Vulkan
-- 🌱 I’m currently learning OpenGL & DirectX
+- 🌱 I’m currently learning OpenGL & Vulkan

 ### Languages and Tools